chestercodes/chester.codes/content/posts/029-2020-01-10-project-analysis-neo4j/post.md

 The project, library nodes and `REFERENCES` relationships can be derived from the code project files (.csproj, .vbproj, fsproj).
 These are xml files containing information on the project references and the libraries used in the project.

-Project files take slightly different forms depending on whether they are `netframework` or `netcore` but they contain three types of xml elementsThe references between projects are described by the  `ProjectReference` elements.
+Project files take slightly different forms depending on whether they are `netframework` or `netcore` but they contain three types of xml elements.
+The references between projects are described by the  `ProjectReference` elements.
 The library references are described by `Reference` for `netframework` and `PackageReference` for `netcore`.

 An example of the relevant nodes of a `netframework` project file `SomeProject.csproj` can be seen below: